 How we evaluated Aura identity theft protection

-We evaluated Aura’s identity theft protection services and compared these to those offered by other companies.
+We evaluated Aura’s identity theft protection services and compared these to a list of the best identity theft protection services.

 Finally, we researched and read customer reviews to measure their satisfaction with the service as well as their opinion of software and apps offered by the company.